selinaZitrone/notebook_demo/Get Started - Vault.md

 In the settings you can link a plugin and set the specific folder, where the new file will be created.

 ### Tasks
 The plugin helps to track tasks within your complete vault.
-Whereever you format any text like this ``- [ ] task``
+Where ever you format any text like this ``- [ ] task``
 It will be recogniced as task.

 Moreover, you can also date the tasks.
 If you ad a "due to"-date (by clicking in the drop down menu or ... ), the task will appear in the daily log file of the selected day.
-Here is an example:
+Here is an example of an open task and a fulfilled task (just click to change the state):
 - [ ] Describe what "tasks" are 📅 2022-12-21
+- [x] Describe what done tasks are 📅 2022-12-22 ✅ 2022-12-22

 ### Templater
+Templater is necessary for the used templates.